alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 [Question for SME: Are there countries that don’t require a certificate, eg within the EU?]

-You can ask for [extra information](#extra-information) on the certifiate if the importing country requires it.
+You can ask for [extra information](#extra-information) on the certificate if the importing country requires it.

 ###Defra-2